FuturICT2/FIN4Documentation/docs/claim-tokens.rst

 Proving
 ^^^^^^^

-For a claim to be successful, all the proofs specified by the token creator have to be provided and get approved - automatically or by the chosen person, group or sensor.
+For a claim to be successful, all the verifiers specified by the token creator have to receive proof from the user and get approved - automatically or by the chosen person, group or sensor.
 A proof submission site might look like this.

 .. image:: images/ProofSubmission.png
    :scale: 35%

-Here, a proof is shown (*ClaimableOnlyNTimes*) that didn't have to be initated manually.
-It belongs to the category of proofs that automatically give their approval or rejection once a claim is made.
+Here, a verifier is shown (*ClaimableOnlyNTimes*) that didn't have to be initated manually.
+It belongs to the category of verifiers that automatically give their approval or rejection once a claim is made.

-Once all proofs are provided and approved, the claim appears as green and the claimer gets a balance on this token.
+Once all verifiers received proofs and are approved, the claim appears as green and the claimer gets a balance on this token.

 .. image:: images/MyPreviousClaims_approved.png
    :scale: 35%